-Composting reduces the negative environmental effects and (if properly done) transforms the material into a very useful, stable, odorless and pathogen-free product, while at the same time achieves mass or bulk reduction [9] [23].
-Composting has now become a well-known and accepted method to treat horse manure, and is especially viable if arable land is available in the vicinity or if market-demand for compost is high.
-Mono composting, and co-composting with other organic substrates, and in particular with other wastes from urban areas (such as pruning waste from maintaining parks and gardens, biowaste), have been demonstrated to be well feasible and advantageous processes [23] [24] [25] [26] [27] [28].
-However, in some cases problems can arise depending mainly on the nature of the bedding material contained in the manure, and in particular related to the existent C:N ratio [9].
+Composting reduces the negative environmental effects and (if properly done) transforms the material into a very useful, stable, odourless and pathogen-free product, while at the same time achieves mass or bulk reduction [10, 24-26].
+Composting has now become a well-known and accepted method to treat horse manure, and is especially viable if arable land is available in the vicinity of the equine facility or if market-demand for compost is high.

+Mono-composting, and co-composting with other organic substrates, and in particular with other wastes from urban areas (such as pruning waste from maintaining parks and gardens, biowaste), have been demonstrated to be well feasible and advantageous processes [24, 27-31].
+However, in some cases problems can arise depending mainly on the nature of the bedding material contained in the manure, and in particular related to the existent carbon to nitrogen (C:N) ratio [10].
 The ideal C:N ratio for composting is around 25:1 to 30:1.
-Horse manure itself has an excellent carbon to nitrogen ratio exactly at this level [8] [9], but the bedding material is deficient in nitrogen (e.g. C:N ratio paper 772:1, sawdust 442:1, wheat straw 127:1 [9]).
+Horse manure itself has an excellent carbon to nitrogen ratio exactly at this level [9, 10], but the bedding material is deficient in nitrogen (e.g. C:N ratio paper 772:1, sawdust 442:1, wheat straw 127:1 [10]).

 Management practices might therefore have a decisive influence on compostability of the stall waste.
-Complete daily cleaning results in a high bedding to manure ratio and therefore a high C:N ratio, therefore it is advisable to e.g. selectively collect the manure and soiled bedding and, if available, to also add manure from outdoor areas [9].
+Complete daily cleaning results in a high bedding to manure ratio and therefore a high C:N ratio, therefore it is advisable to e.g. selectively collect the manure and soiled bedding and, if available, to also add manure from outdoor areas [10].
 Addition of nitrogen-rich substrates such as grass or poultry waste might be beneficial during the composting process as well.
-With view to necessary structure, addition of pruning/ yard waste has been recommended in order to avoid excessive compaction [9].
+With view to necessary structure, addition of pruning/ yard waste has been recommended in order to avoid excessive compaction [10].

-Successful composting of horse manure has been demonstrated to result into a product of high quality [29] [30] [31].
-In cases where compost was amended to suppress plant diseases (this potential effect on soil-borne pathogens is known since several decades), horse manure compost failed to be successful [32] [33], hence it might be more suitable for standard applications.
-Its value is also relevant when assessing economic viability.
-Although management of residues is in general not the main criteria when deciding in favor of a bedding material, its good compostability is advantageous at this stage, and should be considered.
-Furthermore, composted material that contains undecomposable bedding material may still absorb soluble nitrogen (which previously had been one of its main functions) from the soil, which could result into very low fertilization effects [16].
-Using bedding material that composts readily also reduces the likelihood of dumping used bedding in urban or other dump sites [16].
+Successful composting of horse manure has been demonstrated to result into a product of high quality [32-34].
+In cases where compost was amended to suppress plant diseases (this potential effect on soil-borne pathogens is known since several decades), horse manure compost failed to be successful [35, 36], hence it might be more suitable for standard applications.
+Compost value is also relevant when assessing economic viability of management practices at an equine facility.
+Although management of residues is in general not the main criteria when deciding in favour of a bedding material, its good compostability is advantageous at this stage, and should be considered.
+Furthermore, composted material that contains undecomposable bedding material may still absorb soluble nitrogen (which previously had been one of its main functions) from the soil, which could result into very low fertilisation effects [17].
+Using bedding material that composts readily also reduces the likelihood of dumping used bedding in urban or other dump sites [17].